 So this wraps part 1 of my What’s IN and What’s OUT in 2020.
 What have you been happy to get rid of this year?
 Be sure to follow me on Instagram or Facebook so you don’t miss the follow up with five more items we’re kicking to the curb in 2020.

-If you want help making positive changes in 1-3 areas of your home that you’re stuck on, I’m currently offering Virtual Design Strategy Sessions through the month of October.
+If you want help making positive changes in 1-3 areas of your home that you’re stuck on, I’m currently offering Virtual Design Strategy Sessions through the end of the year.
 (Recently extended since they are SUCH a hit with homeowners who are tackling big projects this year on their own!)

 This one-time, flat fee service consists of a style assessment, a concentrated strategy discussion on three areas of concern, a prioritization roadmap, and connecting you to relevant resources with a summary PDF at the end.